Aïssa Mandi

-Aïssa Mandi (عيسى ماندي; born 22 October 1991) is a professional footballer who plays for La Liga club Villarreal and the Algeria national team.
-Mainly a central defender, he can also play as a right-back.
+Aïssa Mandi (عيسى ماندي; born 22 October 1991) is a professional footballer who plays for Ligue 1 club Lille.
+Born in France, he plays for the Algeria national team.
+Mainly a centre-back, he can also play as a right-back.

-Born in France, Mandi made his international debut for Algeria in March 2014.
-He was a member of the Algerian team for the 2014 FIFA World Cup in Brazil as well as the 2015, 2017, 2019 and 2021 Africa Cup of Nations, winning the 2019 tournament.
+Mandi made his international debut for Algeria in March 2014.
+He was a member of the Algerian team for the 2014 FIFA World Cup in Brazil, as well as the Africa Cup of Nations in 2015, 2017, 2019, 2021 and 2023, winning the 2019 tournament.

 Club career

 Reims

 Mandi started to play football at the age of 8 at Reims.
 On 20 August 2010, he made his professional debut as a starter for the club in a Ligue 2 match against Le Havre.
+During the 2011–12 season, Mandi made 26 appearances as Reims gained promotion from Ligue 2.

 On 5 April 2014, Mandi scored two own goals in a match against Paris Saint-Germain.

-Betis
+Real Betis

 On 30 June 2016, Mandi signed a five-year deal with La Liga side Real Betis.

 Villarreal

 On 16 June 2021, Mandi signed a four-year contract with fellow La Liga side Villarreal, as his contract with Betis expired.

-On 11 August 2021, he got his professional Villarreal debut against Chelsea in the 2021 UEFA Super Cup where he went on to miss a penalty in the penalty shoot-out.
+On 11 August 2021, Mandi made his professional Villarreal debut against Chelsea in the 2021 UEFA Super Cup, where he went on to miss a penalty in the shoot-out.

+Lille

+On 1 August 2024, Mandi returned to France, signing for Lille on a two-year deal.

 International career

 While he was also eligible to play for France, Mandi decided to play for Algeria and made his debut for them on 5 March 2014 in a 2–0 victory over Slovenia.
 He was one of the revelations of the Algerian national team during the 2014 World Cup in Brazil.

 Mandi scored his first goal for Algeria in a 3–3 away draw to Ethiopia during the qualifiers for the 2017 Africa Cup of Nations in Gabon.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.
+On 10 October 2024, he featured in his 100th international match for his nation in a 5–1 victory against Togo during the 2025 AFCON qualification.